 - Dairy-free ice cream made from coconut or soy milk

-It is important to note that some dairy-free alternatives may still contain added sugars, which can also exacerbate.
+It is important to note that some dairy-free alternatives may still contain added sugars, which can also exacerbate inflammation.
 It is important to read labels carefully and choose options that are low in added sugars and other potentially inflammatory ingredients.
 Consulting with a healthcare provider or registered dietitian can also be helpful in identifying the most appropriate dietary changes for your individual needs.

 Sugar

 Sugar is a simple carbohydrate that is found in many foods and drinks.
-Consuming high amounts of sugar can lead to in the body, which can exacerbate symptoms of lichen sclerosus.
-Limiting sugar intake can help reduce and improve overall symptom management.
+Consuming high amounts of sugar can lead to inflammation in the body, which can exacerbate symptoms of lichen sclerosus.
+Limiting sugar intake can help reduce inflammation and improve overall symptom management.

 Foods Containing High Amounts of Sugar